Travel advice for coronavirus: Everything you need to know - Local News 8

 With cases reported in locations around the world, the spread of novel coronavirus has travelers on edge.
 Much is still unknown about the outbreak, and health officials are urging caution.

+“US citizens, particularly travelers with underlying health conditions, should not travel by cruise ship,” the warning reads.

+“CDC notes that older adults and travelers with underlying health issues should avoid situations that put them at increased risk for more severe disease.
+This entails avoiding crowded places, avoiding non-essential travel such as long plane trips, and especially avoiding embarking on cruise ships.”

-That means travelers crisscrossing the globe should be aware of the virus, pay close attention to travel advisories, steer clear of heavily impacted areas and exercise preventive measures.
+All travelers should be aware of the virus, pay close attention to travel advisories, steer clear of heavily impacted areas and exercise preventive measures.

 Here’s what travelers should know about the virus outbreak: